arachnocid/ObjectImpactFramework/README.md

        }
    ]
    ```
-   - Activating a container spawns an item from the formlist at index 2 in `MyMod.esp:0x789ABC` or any item from `Skyrim.esm:0x123456`.
+   - Activating a container spawns an item from the formlist at index 2 in `MyMod.esp:0x789ABC` and all items from `Skyrim.esm:0x123456`.

 6. **Play Animation on Hit**
    ```json